swosti99/predictWeather/README.md

 # predictWeather
+This term project is an attempt to learn statictical modeling methods using various tools in R.

+The code may not be exhaustive, but is sufficient for the reader to understand our ideas.

-predicting different aspects in "day1" dataset using regtools package in R.
+We predict different aspects in "day1" dataset using regtools package in R.

 For information on label representation in dataset, go to:
 [dataset documentation](https://rstudio-pubs-static.s3.amazonaws.com/98995_27868fd8b4994930833443c7ae31fce6.html)